tidyverse/magrittr/README.md

 [![Build Status](https://travis-ci.org/smbache/magrittr.png?branch=master)](https://travis-ci.org/smbache/magrittr)

+Make your code smokin' with magrittr's pipe operator.
-This package provides pipe-forwarding mechanisms similar to (but not exactly like) e.g. F#'s pipe-forward operator.
-It allows writing code in a sometimes much more clean and readable way, and avoids making a mess in situations of multiple nested function calls.
-It is particularly useful when manipulating data frames etc. The package also contains a few useful functions which fit well into the syntax allowed by the package.
+The pipe-forwarding mechanism provided are similar to (but not exactly like) e.g. F#'s pipe-forward operator.
+It allows you to write code in a much more clean and readable way, and you will avoid making a mess in situations of multiple nested function calls.
+It is particularly useful when manipulating data frames etc.
+The package also contains a few useful aliases that make other R operators fit well into the syntax advocated by the package.

 Installation:
 -------------

     library(devtools)
-    install_github("smbache/magrittr")
+    install_github("smbache/magrittr", branch = "bruyere")

 Help overview:
 --------------